Changchun: Air

-Military

-Changchun is headquarters of the 16th Group Army of the People's Liberation Army, one of the four group armies that comprise the Northern Theater Command responsible for defending China's northeastern borders with Russia, Mongolia and North Korea.

 Education

 Universities and colleges

-Changchun has 27 regular institutions of full-time tertiary education with a total enrollment of approximate 160,000 students.
+Changchun is ranked one of the top 30 cities in the world by scientific research as tracked by the Nature Index according to the Nature Index 2024 Science Cities.
+The city has 27 regular institutions of full-time tertiary education with a total enrollment of approximate 160,000 students.
 Jilin University and Northeast Normal University are two key universities in China.
 Jilin University is also one of the largest universities in China, with more than 60,000 students.